the chairman of The Temple of Light, where Leslie was the resident medium.

 In 1953 George Woods took Mrs Betty Greene to meet Flint for the first time -

-Over the next 20 years Mr Woods and Mrs Greene visited Flint and recorded over 500 tapes of Spirit voices,
+Over the next 20 years Mr Woods and Mrs Greene visited Flint and recorded hundreds of spirit voices,

 creating their own library of recordings.